cjesse01/myfiles1/README.md

 *     y_test.txt          (data: activity number associated with the rows of X_.txt
 *     subject_test.txt    (data: subject number associated with the rows of X_.txt)

-### ./UCI HAR Dataset/test/Inertial Signals, this data not needed
+### ./UCI HAR Dataset/test/Inertial Signals, these data not needed
-### ./UCI HAR Dataset/train/Inertial Signals, this data not needed
+### ./UCI HAR Dataset/train/Inertial Signals, these data not needed

 ###ii) DATA EXPLORATION AND CONCLUSIONS
-###After reading all the data documentation, the project instructions, and working with the above 8 data files in their raw state, I drew the following conclusions.
+####After reading all the data documentation, the project instructions, and working with the above 8 data files in their raw state, I drew the following conclusions.
 These conclusions drive the manipulation of the data in run_analysis.R.
 * Conclusion 1: Thirty-three variables of the feature vector are listed in the features_info.txt document.
 These 33 variables each have a mean() and std() estimate in the features.txt data, and this drives the 66 columns (of 561 available) chosen to extract from the X_.txt files.
 * Conclusion 2: For my column names in X_.txt, I decided to standardize the feature descriptions in feature.txt by stripping out only punctuation, but keeping the mixed case nature of the labels.
 For example:  the feature description tBodyAcc-mean()-X was standardized to tBodyAccmeanX as the associated column name in X_.txt.
 I did this to maintain the language of the data, as estabished by the authors of the data documentation.
 I felt it was easier to visually tie back to the documentation this way also.
 * Conclusion 3: The 561 rows of features.txt are dimensionally alligned to the 561 columns of the X_.txt files.
 In other words, row 1 of features.txt describes col 1 of X_.txt files; row 2 of features.txt describes column 2 of X_.txt; etc.